by Jeff Aguilar

 10. Longs Peak, Rocky Mountain National Park

-The ultimate hike in Rocky Mountain National Park is also arguably the most challenging and dangerous day hike on the list.
+The ultimate hike in Rocky Mountain National Park is also arguably the most challenging and dangerous day hike on this list.

-The first 5 miles are a relatively steep, but straightforward, high altitude hike.
 However, once you cross through the notch known as the “Keyhole”, the pathway narrows to steep ledges and rock scrambles to the summit.
-Care must be taken to avoid inclement weather with an early start in the summer time.
+Care must be taken to avoid afternoon thunderstorms with an early start in the summer time.

 9. Bright Angel Trail, Grand Canyon National Park

-This is the second trail that might be considered a multi-day hike.
-Make no mistake, to travel the entire distance from one rim to the other would be a multi-day hike, but most hikers at least travel as far as Indian Gardens, and even Phantom Ranch at the river is achievable.
+This is the second trail that might be extended into a multi-day hike.
+To travel the entire distance from The South Rim to the North Rim (or vice versa) would require an overnight stay at Phantom Ranch in the canyon’s depths, but most hikers start at the South Rim and travel as far as Indian Gardens before returning.

 8. The Narrows, Zion National Park